Help students make informed decisions about their future

 Looking for more detail about how the Speakers Bureau works for educators?

-As youth career experts, we're busy working on a curriculum-based presentation designed to enhance your grade 10 Careers Studies class (GLC20).
+As youth career experts, we've undertaken an iterative process of developing curriculum-based lessons designed to enhance your grade 10 Careers Studies class (GLC20).

 NEW!
 Take your class on a virtual workplace tour